A hearty homemade chili recipe made in one pot, making dinner a breeze! Perfectly seasoned and full of delicious flavor.

 - Simmer.
 The longer it simmers, the more flavor it will have.
 Let it simmer for at least an hour, preferably longer if you have the time.

 - Using leftovers.
 If you have chili leftover but not enough to fill a whole bowl, you can still put your leftovers to good use!
 Serve it on top of a baked potato or boiled hot dog for a totally new lunch or dinner.

-You can also use your slow cooker to make crockpot chili.
 Brown the beef on the stove first, then add the cooked meat and all other ingredients into the crockpot.
 Turn to low heat and let cook for about 4 to 5 hours.

 Chili makes an amazing freezer meal!
 It holds up really well and is one of my favorite recipes to freeze and reheat.

 - Freezing: Allow to cool completely.
 Add to a zip top bag or freezer container.
 Don’t fill up your bag or container all the way.
 Leave a little room for the chili to expand.
 Store in the freezer for up to 6 months.